Skip to main content

 Gabriela Valencia

-Urban Development Consultant, Inter-American Development Bank
+Urban Development and Housing Consultant, Inter-American Development Bank

 In today's variant economies, my inspiration derives from all the variant capabilities and economic systems alternating to provide access to more people.
 I am also equally inspired by the self-determination, confidence, strength, resilience, and empowerment that inclusive and diverse processes deliver to those people and communities that are brought into the conversation and equally acknowledged.
 As a changemaker, I aspire to continue to have a seat at the table and be part of the processes that bring change and equitable access to more communities in Panama and Latin America.